kdbanman/macros/doc/gameroom/lowlevel.md

 ### From Client

-Command packets include a header with timing control data (latency, framerate), gamestate checksum, and a body for actual game commands.
+Command packets include a header with timing control data (latency, framerate), gamestate checksum, command turn number, and a body for actual game commands.
 Each game command within the body includes the time elapsed from the previous threshold for ordering.

 TODO: JSON model